shakedarazi/ContextGuard/README.md

 # ContextGuard

-**IaC Attack Path Prioritizer** — contextual risk scoring for Terraform plans.
+**IaC Attack Path Prioritizer** —
+Deterministic, graph-based risk reasoning for Terraform plans.

+Static IaC scanners list misconfigurations.
+ContextGuard asks a harder question:

+Can an attacker actually reach this from the internet — and pivot to something that matters?

-Static IaC scanners flag misconfigurations in isolation.
-ContextGuard builds a reachability graph from your Terraform plan, scores findings based on whether an attacker can actually reach the vulnerability from the internet and pivot to crown jewels, and tells you exactly where to break the attack path.
+Instead of flagging resources in isolation, ContextGuard builds a reachability graph from your Terraform plan and scores findings based on exploitability in context.

-## Why This Is Different
+## The Problem
+Traditional scanners operate per-resource.

+They will flag:

-A security group open to 0.0.0.0/0 is always flagged HIGH by traditional scanners.
-But:
+A security group open to 0.0.0.0/0

-- If it's attached to an internal-only instance behind a private LB → **noise**.
-- If it's on a public ALB, 2 hops from your production database → **critical**.

-ContextGuard knows the difference.
-It performs graph-based reachability analysis to determine what actually matters.
+A wildcard IAM policy

+A publicly accessible database

+But they don’t answer:

+Is this reachable from the internet?

+Can it pivot to a production database?

+Does it actually form a viable attack path?

+This creates alert fatigue — engineers are forced to manually reason about reachability and blast radius.

+## What ContextGuard Does Differently

+ContextGuard converts your Terraform plan into a directed reachability graph:

+INTERNET → Load Balancer → Instance → Database (👑 Crown Jewel)

+Every finding goes through two stages:

+Base severity (static misconfiguration rule)

+Contextual override (graph-based exploitability)

+This means:

+Not reachable from the internet → downgraded to NOISE

+Reachable but no path to sensitive asset → capped at HIGH

+Short path to crown jewel (≤ 3 hops) → escalated to CRITICAL

+IAM privilege escalation impacting crown jewels → forced CRITICAL

+ContextGuard doesn’t just tell you what’s wrong.
+It tells you why it matters — or why it doesn’t.

+## Key Design Principles
+Evidence only — no heuristic inference

+Deterministic output — same input → same JSON

+Provider-agnostic core — adapters isolated from engine

+Security as enforcement — CI exit codes, not suggestions

+Actionable remediation — breakpoints, not vague advice

 ## Quick Start